Tartine Bakery

 What to Order

 Morning Bun: The signature pastry.
 Orange zest, cinnamon, and sugar wrapped in croissant-like layers.
-It sells out first for a reason.
+Sells out first.

 Country Bread: The loaf that put Tartine on the map.
-Chad Robertson’s naturally leavened sourdough has a dark, crackling crust and an open, tangy crumb.
+Chad Robertson’s naturally leavened sourdough with a dark, crackling crust.
 Bread drops at 5 PM.
-The afternoon line is mostly people waiting for this.
+The afternoon line is mostly people waiting for it.

-Croque Monsieur: Hot, melted, and heavy enough to count as lunch.
-The béchamel does the work.
+Croque Monsieur: Hot, melted, heavy enough to count as lunch.

 The pastry case rotates throughout the day.
-What’s available at 8 AM is different from 2 PM.
-Both are good, just different.
+What’s there at 8 AM is different at 2 PM.

 The Space

-The original 18th Street bakery is small.
-A glass case runs along one side, a few tables crowd the back, and the open kitchen fills the rest.
+The original is small.
+Glass case along one side, a few tables crowding the back, the open kitchen filling the rest.
 Most people order to go.
-The ones who stay grab a seat and eat slowly, because the coffee is good and the Mission street scene outside provides entertainment.
+The ones who stay grab a seat with coffee and watch the Mission go by.

 Tartine Manufactory on Alabama Street is the larger sibling, a full restaurant with a bigger menu and more seating.
-If the 18th Street line is too long, head there instead.
+Head there if the original line is too long.

 Practical Info